HIV/AIDS in Africa: Behavioral factors

 High-risk behavioral patterns are largely responsible for the significantly greater spread of HIV/AIDS in Sub-Saharan Africa than in other parts of the world.
 Chief among these are the traditionally liberal attitudes espoused by many communities inhabiting the subcontinent toward multiple sexual partners and pre-marital and outside marriage sexual activity.
 HIV transmission is most likely in the first few weeks after infection, and is therefore increased when people have more than one sexual partner in the same time period.

 In most of the developed world outside Africa, this means HIV transmission is high among prostitutes and other people who may have more than one sexual partner concurrently.
 Within the cultures of sub-Saharan Africa, it is relatively common for both men and women to be carrying on sexual relations with more than one person, which promotes HIV transmission.
 This practice is known as concurrency, which Helen Epstein describes in her book, The Invisible Cure: Africa, the West, and the Fight against AIDS, in which her research into the sexual mores of Uganda revealed the high frequency with which men and women engage in concurrent sexual relationships.

-In addition, in sub-Saharan Africa AIDS is the leading killer and a large reason for the high transmission rates is because of the lack of education provided to youth.
+In sub-Saharan Africa AIDS is the leading killer.
+A large reason for the high transmission rates is because of the lack of education provided to youth.
 When infected, most children die within one year because of the lack of treatment.

-All demographic populations in Sub-Saharan Africa have been infected with HIV, from men to women, and from pregnant woman to children.
+All demographic populations in Sub-Saharan Africa have been infected with HIV, from men to women, and from pregnant women to children.
 Rather than having more of a specific group infected, male or female, the ratio of men and women infected with HIV are quite similar.
 With the HIV infection, 77% of men, women, and children, develop AIDS, and die in Sub-Saharan Africa.
 In addition, "more than 90% of AIDS orphans and children [were] infected with HIV".

 Lack of money is an obvious challenge, although a great deal of aid is distributed throughout developing countries with high HIV/AIDS rates.
 For African countries with advanced medical facilities, patents on many drugs have hindered the ability to make low cost alternatives.

 Natural disasters and conflict are also major challenges, as the resulting economic problems people face can drive many young women and girls into patterns of sex work in order to ensure their livelihood or that of their family, or else to obtain safe passage, food, shelter or other resources.
 Emergencies can also lead to greater exposure to HIV infection through new patterns of sex work.
 In Mozambique, an influx of humanitarian workers and transporters, such as truck drivers, attracted sex workers from outside the area.
 Similarly, in the Turkana District of northern Kenya, drought led to a decrease in clients for local sex workers, prompting the sex workers to relax their condom use demands and search for new truck driver clients on main highways and in peri-urban settlements.